 Under the Operational Plan for TDG, the Project's operations personnel will monitor the TDG levels hourly.
 If the previous six-hour average TDG level in the tailrace at the JBS outfall is at or above 120%, or the instantaneous TDG level is at or above 125%, the voluntary spill volume will be reduced by 3 kcfs, or as necessary to achieve an instantaneous TDG level below 120%.
 The new spill volume will be monitored for an hour.
-If the next six-hour average TDG level is not less than 120%, the spill will be reduced by 2 kcfs until the average TDG level of the previous six-hour period is less than 120% and remains at less than 120% through the next full hour.
+If the next six-hour average TDG level is not less than 120%, the spill will be reduced by another 2 kcfs and monitored for an hour.
+The cycle continues, with the spill reduced by 2 kcfs until the average TDG level of the previous six-hour period is less than 120% and remains at less than 120% through the next full hour.
 If the instantaneous TDG drops below 118% for one full hour, the spill will be increased by 2 kcfs and monitored.
 The objective is to maintain as much of the spill level scheduled for fish passage operations as possible, without exceeding the tailrace TDG numeric criteria.